 Lehman at that time asked Smith for bank statements, but Smith "denied" him that information, saying it had all been forwarded to the accounting firm, the affidavit states.

-On March 21, Lehman again asked Smith for bank statements and was told by Smith that she was working on getting them from the accountant, police said.
+On March 21, Lehman again asked Smith for bank statements and was told by

 The next day, Smith gave Lehman a copy of a document from that accounting firm, indicating the PTO account was under review, according to the information.